 Supporting Enhancement of Compliance at Dealerships in Japan

-To support transparent management throughout all Mazda Group companies, Mazda systematically promotes the strengthening of compliance among its dealers in Japan.
+To support transparent management throughout all Mazda Group companies, Mazda systematically promotes the strengthening of compliance among its dealers in Japan based on the principle as compliance being the base for building the brand.

-- 1. CSR Committee meetings are convened in conjunction with the Mazda Dealership Association in order to discuss basic policies and measures related to compliance and internal controls, and request the cooperation of all Mazda dealerships.
+- 1. CSR Committee meetings are convened in conjunction with the Mazda Dealership Association in order to discuss basic policies and measures related to compliance and internal controls, and request the promotion of compliance to all Mazda dealerships at every opportunity such as during the conferences for dealership representatives.

 - 2. Know-how sharing including examples of practical and effective activities is promoted.
-The Internal Controls Conference has been held twice a year since FY March 2012.
-Additionally, the Online Conference has been held four times a year starting in FY March 2013 at each dealership.
+The Internal Controls Conference with persons in charge from dealerships has been held twice a year since FY March 2012.
+The conference was reorganized in FY March 2016 as Internal Controls Head Conference with additional participation of responsible persons to strengthen the promotion of compliance.

-- 3. Questions encompassing risks concerning laws particular to dealerships in Japan as well as internal control were added to the Self-Diagnosis Checklist on Internal Controls, which is deployed throughout the Mazda Group.
-It supports the promotion of compliance with related laws and improvement of work efficiency.
+- 3. Questions encompassing risks concerning standard business process and laws particular to dealerships in Japan as well as internal control were added to the Self-Diagnosis Checklist on Internal Controls, which is deployed throughout the Mazda Group.
+It supports the promotion of dealership management in compliance with related laws and improvement of work efficiency.

 - 4. Education tools, such as one-point lessons on compliance about near-at-hand case studies and specialized e-learning programs, are introduced on the compliance site on the Intranet used by all dealerships in order to promote understanding of compliance and internal controls among dealership employees.